In the past year, I’ve changed my business model. Now I only work with one-to-one service providers.

 How my business has evolved – the numbers

-Let’s break down some numbers so you can see how this actually works.
+Let’s break down some numbers so you can see how this works.

 For example, I used to charge $2,000 for a five-page website.
 I needed to sell five of these (and get five clients) per month to make $10,000.

-Sounds doable, if not a bit challenging to turn out one web page a day in order to hit those goals.
-Plus I needed to market myself and get on sales calls in order to get these five clients a month.
+Sounds doable, if not a bit challenging to turn out one web page a day to hit those goals.
+Plus I needed to market myself and get on sales calls to get these five clients a month.

 I was working like crazy, not meeting my revenue goals, and I couldn’t see a productive path forward.